Jot-codes/dots-hyphens-hashes/index.md

 layout: default
 ---

-# Creating GitHub Pages for Dummies
+# Creating GitHub Pages for the First Time

 You would like to have a web page and you want to set it by yourself but you don't know where to start with.
 This tutorial presents how to create a simple web page based on free templates.
 You can store and maintain your web page for free on GitHub Pages.